bolt/boltforms/doc/events.md

 prior to emails being sent, and during the internal `BoltFormsEvents::SUBMISSION_PROCESS_EMAIL` listener's execution.

-This event object will contain the EmailConfig, FormConfig and FormData objects.
+This event object will contain the EmailConfig, FormConfig and Entity objects.

 ```php
 //use Bolt\Extension\Bolt\BoltForms\Event\EmailEvent;